 - Motivational tools – Quit for cash postcard helps people see how much they could save.
 There is also a youth version.

-- Self help material – My quit plan brochure and What I can do to stop smoking wallet card
+- Self help material – Quit Because You Can booklet and What I can do to stop smoking wallet card.

 How can you help your patient: resources and training

 Nursing and allied health professionals have a vital role in promoting smoking cessation.
 A brief intervention provided by a health professional can trigger a quit attempt.